OEHC/praqma.com/_posts/2016-09-24-onboarding.md

 Obviously we're interested in your skills, experiences and interests, but we're also interested in seeing, if you're interested in us.
 If there is a match.

-When you apply for a job or an internship, we expect two things (both in `.pdf` format) from you:
+When you apply for a job or an internship, we expect two things from you (both in `.pdf` format):

 * A CV
 * A motivational letter

 The CV is obvious, you all get that part.
-But not seldom, we see that it's the only thing we get - We don't hire no one on their CV alone.
+But not seldom, do we see that it's the _only_ thing we get - We don't hire no one on their CV alone.

 You need to also send us a motivational letter; A letter where you put yourself in the context of Praqma, and explain to us, why this job has your name written all over it.
 Show us _who_ you are - not just _what_ you are.